joeky888/powershell/ReadMe.md

 Unblock-File $profile
 ```

-Install for Windows XP and Windows 7
+Install for Windows XP and Windows 7 (Copy all and paste to powershell, then press Enter)
 =====
 ```sh
 # Open powershell (as administrator)